mikedino/GlobalNavigation/README.md

 ## Prerequisites

-> The following lists must be created to work:
+> The following lists (and columns) must be created and on the current site:
   - GlobalNavCategory
+    * Title
+    * Url
+    * IconName
+    * SortOrder
+    * isHome (boolean)
+    * defaultExpanded (boolean)
   - GlobalNavItem
-  - GlobalNavFooter
+    * Title
+    * Url
+    * Restricted (boolean)
+    * SortOrder
+    * Category (lookup)
+    * Parent (lookup)

-The packaged solution does not include the client-side assets.
+NOTE:  The Development branch is only for local development and contains the client-side assets.
+The main branch does not include the client-side assets.
 Those are hosted in the Azure CDN here: https://obo.azureedge.us

 ## Solution